 - Under "IP Addresses/Ranges" Select the "Add" button.
 You will need to add each IP address individually.

-NOTE: There isn't currently a way to add multiples at the same time.
+NOTE: There isn't currently a way to add multiples simultaneously.

-Add the three transport and fifteen gateway IP addresses Mailprotector will deliver from:
+Add the three transport IP addresses Mailprotector will deliver from:

 Check the boxes for Automatically detect external IP (recommended) and Reject all mail not from gateway IPs.
-This will allow Gmail to evaluate the correct origin IP address of a sender and prevent spammers from going around Mailprotector's systems.
+This will allow Gmail to evaluate a sender's correct origin IP address and prevent spammers from going around Mailprotector's systems.

-The completed settings window should look similar to Figure 4, and you will click on ADD SETTING in the lower right to save the changes.
+The completed settings window should look similar to Figure 5, and you will click on ADD SETTING in the lower right to save the changes.
+NOTE: You may only have the three transport IP addresses from above.
+Other IP addresses may be for other services not related to Mailprotector.

-IMPORTANT: These changes may take up to 24 hours to propagate to all users in the G Suite domain.
+IMPORTANT: These changes may take up to 24 hours to propagate to all users in the Workspace domain.